Evangelin-Ruth/Saturday-ass/README.md

 }
 ```

-## Write a Java program to retrieve but does not remove, the first element of a linked list.
+## 2.Write a Java program to retrieve but does not remove, the first element of a linked list.
 ```
 import java.util.*;
 public class Ques2 {